spencer-shadley/completed-class/09-node-js/3-saturday/activities/31-Stu_Callback-Review/README.md

 # Callback Review

-In this activity you will write code to read a file containing a list of dogs and cats, and write two new files to separate dog and cat entries.
+In this activity you will write code to read a file containing a list of dogs and cats and write two new files to separate dog and cat entries.

 ## Instructions